Don Alias

 Charles "Don" Alias (ah-LIE-ahs; December 25, 1939 – March 28, 2006) was an American jazz percussionist.

 Alias was best known for playing congas and other hand drums.
 He was also a capable drum kit performer.
-He played drums on the song "Miles Runs the Voodoo Down" from trumpeter Miles Davis's album Bitches Brew (1969), when neither Lenny White nor Jack DeJohnette were able to play the marching band-inspired rhythm requested by Davis.
+He played drums on the song "Miles Runs the Voodoo Down" from trumpeter Miles Davis's album Bitches Brew (1969), when neither Lenny White nor Jack DeJohnette was able to play the marching band-inspired rhythm requested by Davis.
 (Note: See the notes for The Complete Bitches Brew Sessions (1998)) He also played drums and percussion on the Joni Mitchell live album Shadows and Light.

 Alias performed on hundreds of recordings and was best known for his associations with Miles Davis and saxophonist David Sanborn.
 He also performed and recorded with artists such as Weather Report, Joni Mitchell, Herbie Hancock, the Brecker Brothers, Jaco Pastorius, Pat Metheny, Nina Simone, and many others.

 Early life

 Alias was born in New York City on December 25, 1939.
 He studied piano and guitar as a boy but turned to percussion, learning from the rhythms he learned on New York's streets and the one-on-one lessons with the percussionist Mongo Santamaria.
 At 16 years old, he was enrolled as a conga player for the Eartha Kitt Dance Foundation, when he landed his first professional gig playing with Dizzy Gillespie at the Newport Jazz Festival.

 He had a degree in biology, studying at Gannon College and the Carnegie Institute for Biochemistry in Boston.
 During his time in Boston, he played in jazz night clubs, where he met students from the Berklee College of Music, which aided his entry into the music industry.